Jellyfish Eyes: Critical response

-Jellyfish Eyes garnered generally mixed to negative reviews from critics, with common criticisms going towards its derivative nature and underwhelming story.
+Jellyfish Eyes received generally negative reviews from critics, with common criticisms going towards its derivative nature and underwhelming story.
 On Rotten Tomatoes, the film holds an 29% approval rating on the website Rotten Tomatoes based on fourteen reviews, indicating that only four of those reviews were positive, while on Metacritic it garnered a weighted mean of 34 out of 100 based on five reviews.
-A reviewer for The New York Times dismissed the movie's camera work, "tedious" audio such as the overuse of screaming and the overly-bright score, incompetent special effects and inconsistent pacing.
+A reviewer for The New York Times dismissed the movie's camera work, "tedious and hideous" audio such as the overuse of screaming and the overly-bright score, incompetent special effects and inconsistent pacing.
 On the other hand, Chuck Bowen at Slant Magazine gave the movie 3 out of 4 stars, saying, "the filmmaker's distinct achievement resides in his blending of the cynical and wondrous.
 Jellyfish Eyes has an exhilaratingly naïve ending in which the playthings are cleansed of their impure origins and restored to the children as pure articles of the latter's creative process.
 It's an ending that smacks of protest via contrast, as Murakami is clearly asking: Why must we live in a world in which this idealism is naïve?"